-The Center for Excellence in Collaborative Education (CECE) holds poster sessions to share the research and scholarship of student teams who participate in Interprofessional Team Immersion, Student-Led Mini-Grants, Clinical Experience, Event-Related and Service Learning community projects.
+The Center to Advance Interprofessional Education and Practice (CAIEP; formerly Center for Excellence in Collaborative Education, CECE) holds poster sessions to share the research and scholarship of student teams who participate in Interprofessional Team Immersion, Student-Led Mini-Grants, Clinical Experience, Event-Related and Service Learning community projects.
 The 2021 Spring session will be held Wednesday, May 5 at 12 p.m. on Facebook Live and UNE Livestream.

 Aaron Ahmed, Elisabelle L. Bocal, Stephen Cheng, Shameem Fakory, Dakota Rogers, and Rezeda Zinyatullova

 Presentation describing the following: Pain management and proper care for patients with chronic pain, from a student perspective, is initially conceptualized as a concern relating to physical health and well-being.
 Healthcare students receive education on the importance of holistic practice and the impacts of biopsychosocial dimensions of health on ...
 Read More